RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Reaction-Stuff/Deleting User Reaction.md

 Deleting User Reaction {#deletinguserreaction}
 ============
-- Execute the, `DiscordCoreAPI::Reactions::deleteUserReactionAsync()` function, while passing in a data structure of type `DiscordCoreAPI::DeleteUserReactionData`, with a return value of type `Void`.
+- Execute the, `DiscordCoreAPI::Reactions::deleteUserReactionAsync()` function, while passing in a data structure of type `DiscordCoreAPI::DeleteUserReactionData`, with a return value of type `void`.
 - Call the function with `.get()` added to the end in order to wait for its return value now.

 ```cpp